D in Morse Code: Dash Dot Dot Guide

-The letter D in Morse code is written as -...
-This guide explains the rhythm, meaning, and practical ways to use Morse code for D.
+The letter D in Morse code uses -.. (dash dot dot).
+This page explains the sound, timing, common confusions, and practical ways to use D in real Morse messages.

 Advertisement